-Each non-employee director who was a member of the board at the time of the IPO received an equity award valued at \$200,000 at the time of the IPO, which vests in three equal annual installments at the close of business on the day before each of the three successive annual meetings of stockholders, subject to earlier vesting in the case of a change of control (as defined in the 2018 Plan).
+Each non-employee director who was a member of the board at the time of the IPO received an equity award valued at \$200,000 at the time of the IPO, which vests in three equal annual installments at the close of business on the day before each of the three successive annual meetings of stockholders, subject to earlier vesting in the case of a change of control.

 In March 2020, the Director Compensation Policy was amended to provide for an equity award to new directors valued at \$150,000, subject to a cap of 150,000 shares underlying the applicable award of stock options, restricted stock units or deferred stock units.
-Each of Mr. Cuneo, Mr. Gandolfo and Mr. Patton received an initial equity award under the amended Director Compensation Policy in April 2020.
+Each of Mr. Cuneo, Mr. Gandolfo and Mr. Patton received an initial equity award under the amended Director Compensation Policy.